The Scottish Government has announced conservation measures to protect wild Atlantic salmon in Scotland's coastal and inland waters.

 Guidance Notes for New Regulations on the Annan Fishery

-From the above date it will be an offence to kill any salmon caught on the river before the 1st of June.
+It is an offence to kill any salmon caught on the river.
 Even if a fish appears to have been hooked badly it must be returned to the water.
 If, in the unlikely event, a fish actually dies on an angler that angler must contact the District Salmon Fisheries Board immediately.
 A member of staff will retrieve the fish as soon as possible and the carcass will be used for scientific purposes.
 The legislation on killing fish only applies to Salmon and sea trout may be taken.
 We would however like to make it clear that whilst the situation with sea trout is better than it is with salmon that the River Annan District Salmon Fisheries Board would like to see as many of the sea trout landed by anglers on the river returned as possible.
 As a bare minimum anglers should return all fish over 3lb and not take more than a brace of fish smaller than this.

 The following actions are the most important.